bruhjuice/bruhjuice/README.md

 ### Hi there, I'm Max! 👋
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=bruhjuice.bruhjuice)

 I'm currently studying computer science at the University of Southern California (USC).
-My public GitHub is a bit outdated and full of procedural programming examples instead of OOP, as many of my recent projects are privated or in-progress.
-Hopefully that changes soon!

-I am a computer science god please hire me.
+I am currently working at: Lawrence Livermore National Labatory

 <!--
 **bruhjuice/bruhjuice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.